isomerpages/mof-vital/media-library/publications/_posts/2022-10-04-post-Article by PSD Challenge: Learn the tunes of these unsung public agencies.md

 <br>Just as we run faster in a race against others versus running alone, competition drives businesses to excel, and be better, faster and stronger.
 As Singapore’s competition and consumer protection authority, the CCCS’s mission is to make markets work well to create opportunities and choices for businesses and consumers in Singapore.
 The CCCS helps businesses in Singapore compete fairly, which encourages healthy competition and greater innovation throughout the economy.
 The CCCS also promotes fair trade practices that allow customers to make well-informed purchasing decisions.

-<p align="justify">We know that the CCCS’ work is at play every time we find ourselves spoilt for choice when shopping for our daily needs.
+<p align="justify">We know that the CCCS’ work is at play every time we find ourselves spoilt for choice when shopping for our daily needs.</p>

 Singapore Accreditation Council (SAC)
 <br>Parent Ministry: Ministry of Trade & Industry
 <p align="justify"><br>What They Do:
-<br>The SAC is the appointed national authority for accrediting conformity assessment bodies that provide services such as testing, calibration, inspection and certification.
+<br>The SAC is the appointed national authority for accrediting conformity assessment bodies that provide services such as testing, calibration, inspection and certification.</p>

-<p align="justify">Conformity assessment is used to demonstrate that a product, service or management system meets specified requirements and global standards.
+<p align="justify">Conformity assessment is used to demonstrate that a product, service or management system meets specified requirements and global standards.</p>

 In facilitating these accreditations, the SAC helps Singapore achieve these:
 <p align="justify">